Research Visit Grant

 Applications will be considered from members from these categories who are registered for a PhD or are PhD qualified and employed in a postdoctoral research position in a university, hospital or research institute worldwide.
 Full or Full Concessionary Members who are within five years of appointment to their first post as a lecturer in UK and Republic of Ireland are also eligible to apply.

 Awards of up to £3,000 are available for making research visits of up to three month's duration (minimum length four weeks) to carry out a defined piece of work.
-Support is available for eligible UK and Republic of Ireland members to visit any other laboratory worldwide.
+Support is available for eligible UK and Republic of Ireland members to visit any other laboratory worldwide; please note this should not be within the same institution in which you study or work.
 Eligible individuals outside of the UK and Republic of Ireland may apply for support to undertake a visit to a research laboratory in the UK or Republic of Ireland.

 Funds may be used to contribute to travel, accommodation and subsistence costs in making the visit, or towards the costs of project consumables.